Do Go On - 331 - Raoul Wallenberg; The Swedish Schindler

 And they went on to win national championships.

-They won the national championships, the world championships because it's America.
+They won the world championships because it's America.

 Wow.